amoxicillin, clarithromycin, and lansoprazole (cont.)

 Do not crush, chew, break, or open the pills.
 Swallow each pill whole.
 You may swallow the pills one at a time.

-Take this medication for the full prescribed length of time.
+Take this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
-Amoxicillin, clarithromycin, and lansoprazole will not treat a viral infection such as the common cold or flu.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Amoxicillin will not treat a viral infection such as the common cold or flu.

-This medication can cause you to have unusual results with certain medical tests.
+This medication can cause unusual results with certain medical tests.
 Tell any doctor who treats you that you are using amoxicillin, clarithromycin, and lansoprazole.

-Store this medication at room temperature, away from moisture, heat, and light.
+Store at room temperature, away from moisture, heat, and light.

 Report Problems to the Food and Drug Administration